remnrem/luna-doc/docs/tut/tut3.md

 type of analyses one wishes to perform, careful filtering and/or artifact detection/correction will be important.

-Finally, as we noted above, the last line of `cmd/seventh.txt` additionally instructed Luna to detect spindles:
+Finally, as we noted above, the last two lines of `cmd/seventh.txt` additionally instructed Luna to detect spindles and then write them to a file (where the `^` indicates the individual ID is to be swapped in):

 ```
 SPINDLES fc=11,15 annot=spindles
+WRITE-ANNOTS file=spindles-^.txt annot=spindles no-specials
 ```

 The `fc` options specify the targeted frequencies: slower spindles